-    My second Lombardini engine managed about 650 hours, obviously, I checked the oil regularly and I suddenly noticed that the engine had used more oil than normal.
+My second Lombardini engine managed about 650 hours on the Predator 28 stump grinder, obviously, I checked the oil regularly and I suddenly noticed that the engine had used more oil than normal.
 In general, the engine burns very little oil, I probably add a small amount about every six weeks in normal conditions.
 The recommended time for changing the oil is 200 hours but I tried to change the oil at 100 hours as I feel it’s better to change the oil regularly rather than wear metal!

 When my local Lombardini dealer stripped the engine down they discovered that dirt had entered into the engine, I don’t quite understand this as I’m always extremely careful with maintenance.
 The engine has a oil bowl filter which I am told is the best for dusty conditions.
 There’s also a clear Dyson type prefilter which removes most of the dirt and dust, which then goes through to the oil bowl and then through to a mesh filter and finally a spongelike filter before the air finally reaches the engine.
 I would expect with all these cleaning processes for the air to be clean.

 I will clean the prefilter two or three times a day, depending on conditions and I will also change the oil in the oil bath filter halfway through the day if the conditions are poor.